How to Mop Up Water and Prevent Costly Damage

 Mops and vacuums are great for open floor space, but water has a knack for getting into tight corners, along baseboards, and under cabinets.
 That’s where towels and sponges come in.
 Keep a good supply of absorbent sponges and cloths on hand to tackle these hard-to-reach spots.
 You can lay dry towels down to soak up moisture in a specific area or use a sponge to get into crevices.
 This detailed work is essential for making sure you’ve removed all the hidden water.

-Fans and Dehumidifiers
+Fans and a Dehumidifier

 Once you’ve mopped and vacuumed up all the visible water, the real drying begins.
 Your goal is to get every last bit of moisture out of the air and surfaces to prevent mold.
 Set up as many fans as you can to keep the air circulating.
 If you have a dehumidifier, now is the time to use it.
 It will pull excess moisture directly from the air, which is crucial for drying out walls, subfloors, and furniture.
 Proper air circulation is your best defense against the dampness that allows mold to grow.